-Let's take a closer look at all of these areas to get a better idea of what Martin University offers and if it sounds like the right college for you.
+Let's take a look at these factors to get a better sense of what Martin University offers and if the college seems like the right college for you.

-Out of all the first-year, full-time undergrads who start at Martin University, around 75% are still enrolled their sophomore year.
-Martin University's six-year graduation rate for undergrads is 13%.
+Approximately 75% of first-year, full-time undergrads who start at Martin Universityreturn for the next year.
+Around 13% of students who started at Martin University earn their Bachelor's degrees within six years.
 Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.

-Students in the class of 2021 who had taken out student loans graduated with an average of $28,600 of debt.
+The average student debt for graduates in the class of 2022 was around $28,600 per student, not including those with no debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If Martin University seems like a school you want to apply to, click the heart button to save it to your college list.

-Martin University is located in the urban setting of Indianapolis, Indiana.
+Martin University is located in the city of Indianapolis, Indiana.